 So what makes soccer—and MLS in particular—so amazing?
 Let's start with what takes place on the pitch (soccer term for field).
 The action is fast-paced and usually very back-and-forth, with no commercial breaks except for halftime.
 That's right, while every other sport can't wait for the opportunity to pump the brakes and sell you a Pepsi or a Ford F-150, soccer has to wait (at least) 45 minutes.
 To be fair, soccer makes up for this by selling you products right on the front of the jersey, but it's a trade-off most fans happily accept.
 And while It's true that soccer has a dearth of scoring compared to other sports, that just makes the goals even more exciting.
 Go to a live match and watch the crowd erupt when a goal is scored, I swear you will never forget it.
 Is it anti-climactic to spend 90 minutes of your life watching a 0-0 draw?
 It can be, but I've also seen plenty of good matches with no scoring, and in all my years of attending matches, I've actually only seen one 0-0 draw.

 As for Major League Soccer, there are a variety of factors that make it interesting.
 First is the dedication to remain true to the sport of soccer; There are no sudden death overtimes, no cheerleaders, no extensive rule modifications, nothing that would dilute the on-field product in order to entice national consumers.
 The only real concession to American fans is a playoff system, which European leagues do not feature.
 Second, talent levels are steadily on the rise due to both a wealth of homegrown players and interest from superstars abroad.
 Nagodoches, Texas native Clint Dempsey recently left the Premier League to join the MLS' Seattle Sounders (Clint retired in 2018), and all-time soccer legend and self-proclaimed god Zlatan Ibrahimovic currently calls Los Angeles Galaxy his home.
-And if you haven't seen Zlatan in action, I suggest you head over to YouTube immediately.
+And if you haven't seen Zlatan in action, please head over to YouTube immediately.